-There's a simple reason this is effective:
+There's a simple reason this is effective.

 If you don't measure customer satisfaction and receive feedback, you won't make the right changes to your products and services.

-When writing this post, we also asked our Account Managers to recount some of their most memorable customer satisfaction stories.
+When writing this post, we also asked our account managers to recount some of their most memorable customer satisfaction stories.
 If you're still wondering how to increase customer satisfaction survey scores, here's how some of our account managers did it:

 The Dumpster Fire Incident

-Four months ago, an upset customer called Semify a “dumpster fire.”
+Back in 2018, an upset customer called Semify a “dumpster fire.”

-- Amanda, The Account Manager for this reseller, along with the president of the company, immediately got on the phone to hear his concerns.
+- Amanda, the account manager for this reseller, along with the president of the company, immediately got on the phone to hear his concerns.